 By Poulomi Das Sep.
 06, 2019

-Nitesh Tiwari's Chhichhore is a pleasant entertainer elevated by the strength of its supporting cast.
-It's also an unabashed acknowledgement of male failure.
+Nitesh Tiwari’s Chhichhore is an unabashed acknowledgement of male failure.
 If Dangal eulogised individual glory, Chhichhore contradicts it, attempting to universalise an oft-neglected fact: Even losing is a sport.

 Three years ago, Nitesh Tiwari, then just one film old, burst into the public consciousness when he made Dangal, a big-budget biopic fronted by an A-list actor reputed for his exhaustive perfection.
 Yet in a way, the film’s extravagant although unsurprising record-breaking success (Dangal has made over Rs 2000 crore) ended up limiting Tiwari’s scope for further experimentation.
 To have one’s sophomore outing go down in history as the “highest grossing Indian film ever” can be both a triumph and a burden.
 Anything that would follow Dangal would inevitably have to field comparisons and it looked as if Tiwari’s eventual directorial outings might be too caught up in playing a game of match up.